run-house/runhouse/examples/sdxl_inf2/README.rst

-StableDiffusion XL Pipeline on AWS Inferentia2
+Stable Diffusion XL Pipeline on AWS Inferentia2
 ================================================

 This simple code example brings up an AWS Inferentia2 instance using SkyPilot.